-Osen LLC (together with co-counsel) represents more than 20 families who were victims of terrorist attacks committed by the Palestinian terrorist organizations Hamas, Palestinian Islamic Jihad (PIJ), Popular Front for the Liberation of Palestine (PFLP), and Al Aqsa Martyrs Brigades (AAMB).
+Osen LLC (together with co-counsel) represents more than 20 families who were victims of terrorist attacks committed by Palestinian terrorist organizations, including Hamas, Palestinian Islamic Jihad (PIJ), Popular Front for the Liberation of Palestine (PFLP), and Al Aqsa Martyrs Brigades (AAMB).

 The Amended Complaint in Spetner v.
 Palestine Investment Bank alleges that Palestine Investment Bank (“PIB”), a Palestinian bank headquartered in Ramallah, knowingly aided and abetted the Government of Iraq from 2001 through 2003 (led at the time by Saddam Hussein) in providing reward payments to the families of Palestinian terrorists who died in the course of terrorist attacks that killed and injured hundreds of civilians, including American citizens.

-The Complaint alleges that PIB was aware of its central role in providing millions of dollars to Hamas, PIJ, PFLP and AAMB by maintaining U.S. dollar-denominated accounts for the ALF and its leader, Rakad Salem.
-The Spetner Complaint alleges that. with the Bank’s assistance, Saddam Hussein’s regime and the ALF established a program to richly reward the families of Palestinian suicide bombers and suicide shooters.
+The Amended Complaint alleges that PIB was aware of its central role in providing millions of dollars to Hamas, PIJ, PFLP and AAMB by maintaining U.S. dollar-denominated accounts for the ALF and its leader, Rakad Salem.
+The Amended Complaint further alleges that with PIB’s assistance, Saddam Hussein’s regime and the ALF established a program to richly reward the families of Palestinian suicide bombers and suicide shooters.

-The Complaint further alleges that PIB “understood the value and importance to designated FTOs, Saddam’s regime in Iraq and Palestinian terrorists and their families of the bank’s role in facilitating large transfers of U.S. dollars to the Palestinian Territories from Iraq and providing a mechanism to make those funds available to the families of deceased terrorists who committed acts of terrorism.”
-Complaint, ¶ 574.
+The Amended Complaint further alleges that PIB “understood the value and importance to designated FTOs, Saddam’s regime in Iraq and Palestinian terrorists and their families of the bank’s role in facilitating large transfers of U.S. dollars to the Palestinian Territories from Iraq and providing a mechanism to make those funds available to the families of deceased terrorists who committed acts of terrorism.”
+Amended Complaint, ¶ 642.

-For example, the Complaint alleges that the PIB processed payments of $15,000 each to the families of Nabil Halabiya and Osama Bahar, two Hamas suicide bombers who blew themselves up in a pedestrian mall in Jerusalem as part of a coordinated double suicide bombing on December 1, 2001.
-Complaint, ¶ 514.
+For example, the Amended Complaint alleges that PIB processed payments of $15,000 each to the families of Nabil Halabiya and Osama Bahar, two Hamas suicide bombers who blew themselves up in a pedestrian mall in Jerusalem as part of a coordinated double suicide bombing on December 1, 2001.
+Amended Complaint, ¶ 522.

-The payments made by Hussein’s regime were hardly secret.
-For example, one of the leading Palestinian daily newspapers, Al Hayat al-Jadida, reported on August 15, 2001 on the benefit increase to the families of suicide terrorists from $10,000 to $15,000.
-Complaint, ¶ 493.
+The payments Hussein’s regime made were hardly secret.
+For example, one of the leading Palestinian daily newspapers, Al Hayat al-Jadida, reported on August 15, 2001, on the benefit increase to the families of suicide terrorists from $10,000 to $15,000.
+Amended Complaint, ¶ 501.
 Likewise, the Iraqi payments were widely covered in the American media.
 For example, on July 10, 2002, The New York Times reported that Iraq sent large cash payments to Palestinian suicide bombers.
-Complaint, ¶ 509.
+Amended Complaint, ¶ 517.